|

 highest of standards, wether in his own training

-over the last 30 years with the very best teachers,
+over the last 40 years with the very best teachers,

 or in his own teaching during a professional career

-spanning more than 25 years.
+spanning more than 30 years.
+His knowledge with

-sports and fitness training is second to none!
+and Ftness-Training is second to none!

 If you train personally with Neil,